rodw/common-dustjs-helpers/README.md

 `common-dustjs-helpers` is packaged as an npm module under the name [common-dustjs-helpers](https://npmjs.org/package/common-dustjs-helpers).
 To install the library, run:

-    npm install -g common-dustjs-helpers
+    npm install common-dustjs-helpers

-(omit the `-g` flag to install the module in the local working directory rather than "globally") or add something like:
+or add something like:

     "common-dustjs-helpers": "latest"